 Finding a home - Conveyancing - First time buyer

-What does chain free mean when buying property?
+What does chain free mean when buying a property?

 • Arti Dhamu, Move Specialist at My Home Move Conveyancing